syne-tune/syne-tune/docs/schedulers.md

   Otherwise, if none of the paused trials can be resumed, a trial is started with a newly chosen configuration.
 This variant requires the back-end to pause and resume trials (which typically includes support for checkpointing).
+* **Progressive ASHA (PASHA)** [`type='pasha'`]:
+  This is the variant of ASHA presented in [TODO:ADDLINK](htpp://#).
+  This variant of ASHA have been developed to be resource-efficient on large datasets and it works by progressively extending the maximum resources level at which configurations are trained.
+  It is empirically shown that it is often possible to identify optimal configurations early on, but it is often difficult to determine how reliable an early decision is.
+  PASHA tries to automatically identify the minimum resources level at which it can perform a reliable decision.
+It can be used in situations where re-training a model several time would be just too expensive.

 The full range of arguments of `HyperbandScheduler` is documented in [sagemaker_tune/optimizer/schedulers/hyperband.py](../sagemaker_tune/optimizer/schedulers/hyperband.py).